-History & Philosophy of Biology, Philosophy of Science, Philosophy of Nature
+History and Philosophy of Biology, General Philosophy of Science, Philosophy of Nature

 Daniel J. Nicholson is Assistant Professor of Philosophy at George Mason University.
 He holds a Ph.D. in Philosophy from the University of Exeter, an M.A. in History and Philosophy of Science from the University of Leeds, and an M.Biol. in Molecular and Cellular Biology from the University of Bath.
 Before coming to Mason, he held appointments at the Konrad Lorenz Institute for Evolution and Cognition Research near Vienna, the Centre for the Study of Life Sciences in Exeter, and the Cohn Institute for History and Philosophy of Science and Ideas in Tel Aviv.
-Currently he is a Mercator Fellow at Ruhr-Universität Bochum and a Sydney Brenner Research Fellow at the Cold Spring Harbor Laboratory Center for Humanities and History of Modern Biology.
-In the past he has been a visiting fellow at the University of Sydney and the Universidad Nacional Autónoma de México.
+In recent years, he has been a visiting fellow at the University of Sydney, a Mercator Fellow at Ruhr-Universität Bochum, and a Sydney Brenner Research Fellow at the Cold Spring Harbor Laboratory Center for Humanities and History of Modern Biology.

 Dr. Nicholson's research is characterized by a strongly interdisciplinary engagement with the conceptual foundations of the life sciences—an engagement that combines and integrates historical, philosophical, and theoretical approaches.
 A central organizing theme of his research is the ontology of living systems, particularly the ways in which organisms differ from other complex organized systems like machines, and on the epistemic implications of these differences.
 His work can be regarded as a concerted attempt to revive an organism-centred philosophy of biology capable of overcoming the mechanicist and reductionist limitations of late 20th C. biology.
 Dr. Nicholson also has longstanding interests in general debates in the philosophy of science as well as in the historical interplay between philosophical and scientific conceptions of nature.